mtongnz/unraidWOLcmd/README.md

 8. click *Run in Background* for the script you just created

 After the script is running, click the *ShowLogs* button for the script.
 It should show *Script Starting* and not have errors.

+*Testing:*
-If you use the example config supplied & have the FIFO & docker setup, send a WOL packet with a MAC of *00:00:00:00:00:99* and the log should show *This is a test*.
-This means it's all working and you can try some more advanced commands such as the vmControl.
+If you use the example config supplied & have the FIFO & docker setup
+- send a WOL packet with a MAC of *00:00:00:00:00:99*
+- the log should show *This is a test*

 #### vmControl.sh
 vmControl is a script to start & stop virtual machines on unRaid.
 It works well with unraidWOLcmd as it means we can wake virtual machines using WOL packets.
 This is great in combination with Guacamole (an RDP in browser app - google it).

 To setup...
 1. copy vmControl.sh somewhere (I chose /scripts/ but read below about reboot persistance)
-2. run these commands to change the owner & make it executable `chown nobody:users vmControl.sh chmod +x vmControl.sh`
+2. run these commands to change the owner & make it executable
+`chown nobody:users vmControl.sh
+chmod +x vmControl.sh`

 vmControl is now installed.
 You can run it via the terminal:
 `/scripts/vmControl.sh 'vmName here' start|stop`

 Within most VMs, you can set what the shutdown command does, so you can set it to sleep or hibernate.
 This script will still allow it to wake from those states.